Tradescantia plant leaves — deep purple and green trailing foliage

 • When roots appear at the drainage hole, move to a 4 inch; the plant will tell you when it's ready and say nothing further on the subject

-• The Minute ships with a drainage hole.
+• The Minute ships with a matching saucer.
 Every Chive pot with drainage does.
 We have never made it otherwise.

 • The clean vertical profile keeps the trailing growth visible — which is the entire point of a trailing plant